 Adding Docker Devices

-You can add Docker images as devices to run, debug, and analyze applications built for the Docker container from Qt Creator.
-A Docker device operates like a virtual machine but uses less system resources at the cost of being less flexible.
+Create Docker devices from Docker images and use them to build, run, and debug applications.
+A Docker container operates like a virtual machine but uses less system resources at the cost of being less flexible.

 Docker support is experimental.
 While Linux, macOS, and Windows hosts are supported in principle, Linux is the recommended platform.